 Framing the Book of Mormon within the megadiverse biosphere of the Malay Peninsula virtually dissolves every one of these obstacles; it decreases the reliance on loose semantics, and doesn’t require holding out for the 00.1% chance Sorenson mentions.
 While cureloms and cumoms remain unidentified, the other animals (including elephants) as well as the crops that are so problematic for the ancient Americas, all become far less challenging.31 Likewise for issues of metallurgy: all manner of “iron, and of copper, and of brass, and of steel, and of gold, and of silver, and of precious ores, which were in great abundance” in Nephi’s promised land were also found in the Old World.32

-LDS anthropologist Raymond Matheny, a professor at BYU, delivered a speech alongside University of Maryland archaeologist John Carlson in which he puts himself “in a non-Mormon’s professional shoes and talk[s] about the nature of the problems that the Book of Mormon poses for the archaeologist,”33 and goes on to comment on how Book of Mormon events seem more suitably placed in an Old World setting:
+LDS anthropologist Raymond Matheny, a professor at BYU, delivered a speech alongside University of Maryland archaeologist John Carlson in which he puts himself “in a non-Mormon’s professional shoes and talk[s] about the nature of the problems that the Book of Mormon poses for the archaeologist,”33 and from that position, comments on how Book of Mormon events would seem more suitably placed in an Old World setting:

 I would say in evaluating the Book of Mormon, it had no place in the New World whatsoever.
 And we’d have to look for the place of the Book of Mormon events to have taken place in the Old World.
 It just doesn’t seem to fit anything that he [John Carlson] has been taught in his discipline, nor I in my discipline in anthropology, history; there seems to be no place for it.
 It seems misplaced.
 It seems like these are anachronisms.
 It seems like the items are out of time and place, and trying to put them into the New World.
 And I think there’s a great difficulty here for we Mormons in understanding what this book is all about.34